 On this page

-Internships appear in the system of higher and vocational education.
+Internships appear in the system of higher education and vocational education.
 In higher education (including higher educational, vocational trainings and dual education) the specific training and outcome requirements define the exact details (including duration and timing), whereas in vocational training the professional and examination requirements define these.
 The latter are set in decrees of ministries responsible for the relevant areas.
 The training and outcome requirements need to be approved by the Educational Authority (Oktatási Hivatal), based on the expertise of the Hungarian Accreditation Committee (Magyar Felsőoktatási Akkreditációs Bizottság).

-Internships in the system of vocational education
+Traineeship in the system of vocational education

 Internships within higher education